UriahVictorious/Class7-notes/091325/README.md

 - Control which resources can access the internet and which cannot

 **Security Groups:** *Virtual firewalls for EC2 instances and other resources inside a VPC*
-- Provide network security - we only want certain communications to occur
+- Provide network security- we only want certain communications to occur
 - *Technical note: They are L3/L4 protocol firewalls with L5 awareness for stateful connections*
 - **Regional resources** scoped to specific VPCs
   - *A security group in one VPC cannot be used in another*
   - *Example: SG-A in VPC-1 cannot be used by the default VPC*
-- Cannot control traffic for certain services (Amazon DNS, DHCP, IMDS, time sync service, etc.)
+- Cannot control traffic for certain services (Amazon DNS, AWS DHCP, IMDS, time sync service, etc.)

 **Resources:**
 - [Security Group Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html)